Out of every seven online transactions, one is performed across borders.

 Now that we’ve shown you the basic steps of enabling multi-currency for your WooCommerce online business.
 Here are some other side dishes that you want to know before grabbing the whole meal.

-The only fee you have to pay is calculated per transaction and it differs based on card types and card holder’s countries.
+The only fee you have to pay is calculated per transaction, and it differs based on card type and cardholder’s country.

-We’ve put together the typical uses cases and their per-transaction fees as below.
+We’ve put together the typical use cases and their per-transaction fees below.

 |WooCommerce Payments||Stripe||Mollie Payments|